Privacy Notice

 Who are “we”?

-West of England Combined Authority (or The Combined Authority) is the data controller for SC/FB.
-We are working closely with Bath and North East Somerset, Bristol City and South Gloucestershire Councils to deliver this programme on our behalf.
-That means we have responsibility to keep your personal data safe, for using it lawfully, and for ensuring your rights to privacy are respected.
+Skills Connect and Future Bright are led by the Combined Authority, and we are working closely with Bath and North East Somerset, Bristol City and South Gloucestershire Councils to deliver these programmes on our behalf.
+As such, the Combined Authority and the Unitary Authorities are Joint Data Controllers for Skills Connect and Future Bright.
+Data protection law sets down the rules for data controllers, which means we are responsible for keeping your personal data safe, for using it lawfully, and for ensuring your rights to privacy are respected.

 What is your “Personal Data”?

-Personal data is information which is about you, and which identifies you as an individual.
+Personal data is information which is about you, and which identifies, or could identify, you as an individual.
 This means it could be used to make decisions which have a direct impact on you.
-The purpose of this notice is to explain how we will use the information you give to us if you become a participant, and what we will use it for.
-This project is led by the West of England Combined Authority and delivered by Bath and North East Somerset, Bristol City and South Gloucestershire Councils.

 Transparency: what we need to tell you